openmhealth/shimmer/README.md

 To initiate the authorization process from the console,

 1. Type in an arbitrary user handle.
 This handle can be anything, it's just your way of referring to third-party API users.
-1. Press *Find* and the console will show you a *Connect* button for each API whose authentication credentials have been [configured](#setting-up-your-credentials).
+1. Press *Find* and the console will show you a *Connect* button for each API with [configured](#setting-up-your-credentials) authentication credentials.
 1. Click *Connect* and a pop-up will open.
 1. Follow the authorization prompts.
 You should see an `AUTHORIZE` JSON response.
 1. Close the pop-up.